PAT 204/504: Creative Coding (Fall 2024)

 Grading

-All grading will be handled via Gradescope.
+All grading will be handled via Gradescope, including assignment submission and regrade requests.

 Homework 40% Midterm assignment 20%